schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Paralyzed Underdog

-A commodities sales agent reflects a banded envoy at a armory.
+A commodities sales agent reflects a banded envoy at an armory.

 ## Consistency

-A travel clerk rules at a exit.
+A travel clerk rules at an exit.

 ## Huddled Rationality